-The “assumption of the risk,” doctrine shifts liability for an accident to the person who engaged in an inherently risky activity.
-In a water park accident lawsuit, the water park may claim they are not liable for damages because the victim voluntarily engaged in an activity with an inherent risk of injury, including a drowning or water injury.11
+The “assumption of the risk,” doctrine shifts liability for an accident to you for engaging in an inherently risky activity.
+In a water park accident lawsuit, the water park may claim they are not liable for damages because you voluntarily engaged in an activity with an inherent risk of injury, including drowning or water injury.11

 However, the defendant may still be liable for injuries even if the activity was considered inherently risky.
-If the defendant violated state safety laws or regulations or increased the risk to the plaintiff over and above the inherent risks, the defendant may still be liable.
+If the defendant violated state safety laws or regulations or increased the risk to you over and above the inherent risks, the defendant may still be liable.

 A water slide may not be considered inherently risky, depending on the situation and type of injury.
 When assumption of the risk does not give the defendant a full defense, the defendant may be partially responsible for damages.

 Under comparative fault laws, the jury may decide what percentage of fault each party shares.
-This could include dividing up fault among multiple defendants, or even placing some percentage of fault on the injury victim.
+This could include dividing up fault among multiple defendants, or even placing some percentage of fault on you.